ARM-software/abi-aa/buildattr64/buildattr64.rst

 This standard does not specify how a tool should capture and approximate the intentions of its users.

-As far as possible, ABI-defined compatibility tags (`Public aeabi prefixed subsections`_) model the long-term compatibility commitments implicit in architectural specifications, product data sheets, and the ABI for the Arm Architecture.
+As far as possible, ABI-defined compatibility tags (`Public subsections`_) model the long-term compatibility commitments implicit in architectural specifications, product data sheets, and the ABI for the Arm Architecture.

 In general, tools have invocation options – command-line options and GUI configuration options – that present choices similar to those